-Heavy SUV - larger vehicle exceeding 6,000 pounds, such as a van dedicated vehicle used only for business and not at all for personal use, this figure will not be 100%.
+You will need to enter some information about the vehicle, such as the date it was placed in service (the first time you used it for business purposes), the original cost and the percentage of business use.
+Unless you have a dedicated vehicle used only for business and not at all for personal use, this figure will not be 100%.
 A simple way to calculate your percentage of business use is to track your total miles driven and the total business miles.
 You will divide your business miles driven by your total miles to get the percentage of business use.